-If you are in disagreement with a decision or the way a claim has been paid or processed, you or your authorized representative should first call member service at Optum: 855-HERE-4-TN to discuss the issue.
+If you disagree with a decision or the way a claim has been paid or processed, you or your authorized representative should first call member service at Optum: 855-Here4TN (855.437.3486) to discuss the issue.

 First Level Appeal — If the issue cannot be resolved through member service, the member or his/her authorized representative may file a formal request for internal review or member grievance by contacting Optum.
 All requests must be filed within the specified timeframes.
-When your request for review or member grievance is received, you will get an acknowledgement letter advising you what to expect regarding the processing of your grievance.
-Once a determination is made, you will be notified in writing and advised of any further appeal options including information about how to request an external review of their case from an independent review organization (IRO).
+When your request for review or member grievance is received, you will get an acknowledgment letter advising you what to expect regarding the processing of your grievance.
+Once a determination is made, you will be notified in writing and advised of any further appeal options including information about how to request an external review of their case from an independent review organization, or IRO.

 External Review — If the member's first and/or second level internal appeal is denied, the member or his/her authorized representative may choose to request that an IRO review the case and make a final determination.
 The IRO will communicate their decision to the member.
 This decision will be final and binding on the member, the plan and the Carrier.

 The appeals/grievance form can be initiated by contacting Optum.
 Members will have 180 days to initiate an internal appeal following notice of an adverse determination.
 Notification of decisions will be made within the following time frames, and all decision notices shall advise of any further appeal options: